efeslab/hardware-bugbase/c2-producer-consumer-mismatch-optimus/README.md

 			balance <= balance + 1;
 		else
 			balance <= balance;

-		// Here, balance >= F(N) indicates you should start buffering requests when you already sent F(N) (some function of N, depends on reading the waveform).
-		// The circuit is supposed to send out at most 7 packets after almfull is asserted.
-		// However, there may be at more extra packets that needs to be stored than the size of the buffer, which causes buffer overflow.
-		// The smaller the buffer size, the sooner the overflow will happen.
-You can completely avoid overflow by using a big buffer.
-		// But here we assume the buffer is small enough to cause rare overflow at runtime (on FPGA). if (balance >= F(N) && valid) begin
+    if (balance >= FN && valid) begin
-			// I have to buffer since the balance is reaching the limit buffer[buffer_cnt] <= data;
+			// The packet needs to be buffered since the balance is reaching the limit.
+      // FN is a carefully calculated so that the buffer won't overflow. buffer[buffer_cnt] <= data;
 			buffer_cnt <= buffer_cnt + 1;
 			buffer_cnt2 <= buffer_cnt + 1;
 			o_valid <= 0;
 		end
 		else if (~almfull && buffer_cnt != 0) begin
+			// When there's something in the buffer and the channel is available, the circuit always output the
-			// flush the buffer when I do not have to enque new data o_data <= buffer[buffer_cnt2 - buffer_cnt];
+      // packets stored in the buffer first. o_data <= buffer[buffer_cnt2 - buffer_cnt];
 			o_valid <= 1;
 			buffer_cnt <= buffer_cnt - 1;
 		end
 		else begin
-			// When valid is true (i.e., weird_inst has a valid output) and there's anything in the buffer, the
+      // When valid is true (i.e., weird_inst has a valid output) and there's something in the buffer, the
 			// output of weird_inst will be ignored.
-			// This is the root cause
-			o_data <= data;
+			// This block is the root cause of this bug. o_data <= data;
 			o_valid <= valid;
 		end
 	end
-	// the following invariant should hold:
-	// count(o_valid@[cycleN] == 1) + buffer_cnt@[cycleN] == count(valid@[cycleN-1] == 1)
 endmodule
 ```